-At Horne Lake Regional Park, higher seasonal fees for camping will result in a reduction in the amount of RDN subsidy provided to the park operator, which was \$16,730 for the 2018 season.
+At Horne Lake Regional Park, the increase to high season fees for camping is expected to result in a reduction in the amount of RDN subsidy provided to the park operator, which was \$16,730 for the 2018 season.

 Below is a table showing the existing (black font) and proposed (red font) camping and boating camping fees.